The main building is not only deep, but very wide as well, due to two curved wings in front.

 The front gates feature similarly clumsy sculptures.

-La Luz del Mundo is not without controversies.
+controversies.
 And this building seems clumsy, grandiose, crass, and overpowering.
 Usually when one sees hispanic Protestant churches, one is struck by their modesty and humility.
 "Humility" is not a word that can be associated with La Luz del Mundo.

 And yet, I like it.
 For two reasons I like it.
 First, it pays homage, in its own clunky way, to our classical heritage.
 And second, it is the attempt of a church to glorify God in the best way they know how.
 All church buildings used to be grand like this, and much of the greatest art ever made served the purpose of glory to God.
 Folks used to go to church every Sunday in their very best clothes.
 Nowadays you'll see people walking into church in t-shirts.
 I'm not a religious guy, but the idea of saving the very best for God has an ancient appeal.
 The Greeks did it with the Parthenon, and La Luz del Mundo have done it here.